 Labuan company formation is an easy process which can be entirely explained by our team of company incorporation specialists in Labuan.

-Who can establish subsidiaries in Labuan?
+Who can establish subsidiaries in Labuan in 2023?

 Any foreigner who wants to do business in Labuan can set up a subsidiary, an independent entity that respects the company’s rules and activities, and also the laws in Malaysia.
 This needs to receive the approval of the Companies Commission of Malaysia.